ente-io/ente/docs/docs/self-hosting/guides/web-app.md

 ## Without Docker / Docker compose

-One way to run all the apps together without Docker is by using PM2 in this setup.
+One way to run all the apps together without Docker is by using [PM2](https://pm2.keymetrics.io/) in this setup.
 The configuration and usage is very simple and just needs one configuration file for it.
 You can run the apps both in dev server mode as well as static files.

-The below way runs them in a static way.
+The below configuration will run the apps in dev server mode.

 ### Install PM2

 ```sh
 npm install pm2@latest
 ```